owendswang/Download-Pictures-from-Bilibili-Timeline/README.md

 This userscript does **not modify** FFmpeg or its WebAssembly binaries;
 it only loads and invokes the upstream builds in the browser.
+The FFmpeg WebAssembly binaries are downloaded from upstream sources and may be cached locally for performance purposes.

 ## License
 This project is licensed under the MIT License.